Attention: All PGY 4 and PGY 5 Residents

 U of T CAP subspecialty residents have access to an extraordinary range of clinical settings and supervisors within the Division of Child and Youth Mental Health (DCYMH), as well as numerous opportunities for research, teaching, administration, and leadership.

-For their clinical rotations, residents may choose among 12 training sites, which include a world-class children’s hospital (The Hospital for Sick Children), Canada’s largest teaching hospital devoted to mental health and addiction (The Centre for Addiction and Mental Health), other superb academic centres, and a number of excellent community hospitals and children’s mental health agencies located throughout the Greater Toronto Area.
+For their clinical rotations, residents may choose from over 10 training sites, which include a world-class children’s hospital (The Hospital for Sick Children), Canada’s largest teaching hospital devoted to mental health and addiction (The Centre for Addiction and Mental Health), other superb academic centres, and a number of excellent community hospitals and children’s mental health agencies located throughout the Greater Toronto Area.

 Given the large size and academic excellence of the DCYMH, the range of scholarly opportunities available to residents is virtually endless.
 For example, residents may participate in research programs in areas as diverse as ADHD, anxiety disorders, depression, bipolar disorder, autism spectrum disorders, developmental disabilities, medical psychiatry, street youth, brain imaging, genetics, clinical trials, health services, and implementation science.
 U of T also has a strong commitment to educational scholarship, and residents are encouraged to develop their teaching and supervisory skills through interactions with junior residents and medical students.

 Given the many sites that constitute the DCYMH, our CAP subspecialty program makes a deliberate effort to develop a warm and close-knit training community.
 Residents come together once per month for an academic day that includes seminars and a meeting with the program director.
 The program also organizes regular social events for residents and supervisors, including a summer barbeque, “child psych cinema” nights, and an end-of-year celebration.
-To view photos of some recent program social events, please visit Event Photos – Child and Adolescent Psychiatry Subspecialty Program.
+To view photos of some recent program social events, please visit Child and Adolescent Psychiatry Subspecialty Resident Profiles and scroll down.

 In short, the U of T CAP subspecialty program is committed to providing top-notch clinical and scholarly training in CAP, while fostering a training environment that is friendly, supportive, and collegial.